 - Few students in trouble with drugs and alcohol will willingly seek help.
 Reporting suspected violations which may result in causing violators to face penalties or participate in treatment is the most caring and loving act that can be performed in their behalf.
 Reporting must not be considered as tattling.

-- In reporting a student suspected of possession or using drugs or alcohol, the procedure outlined in JICA-Rl should be
+- In reporting a student suspected of possession or using drugs or alcohol, the procedure outlined in Exhibit A should be followed.

-- In reporting a student suspected of distributing or selling drugs or alcohol, the procedure outlined in JICH R2 should be
+- In reporting a student suspected of distributing or selling drugs or alcohol, the procedure outlined in Exhibit B should be followed.

 - If an intruder (trespasser) is identified as supplying drugs or alcohol, the principal or designated educator should call the sheriff to investigate and remove the intruder, and should assist the sheriff by preparing a list of potential